Monday, 17 August 2020

-These are the steps that make the structure of a transformation project:
+These are the steps that make the structure of an IT business transformation project:

-Before the project is kicked off, we must justify the purpose of embarking on this journey.
+Before the IT business transformation project is kicked off, we must justify the purpose of embarking on this journey.
 A business case must be prepared with the following in focus:

 After the Business case preparation and a decision on the vendor, the project may be kicked off.
 The starting point for a Business Analysis is to understand what areas of business is going to be impacted or going for a change.
 Get a complete understanding of the impacted business area by taking the following actions: